 When we disclose your personal information to third parties, we make reasonable efforts to ensure we disclose only relevant information and that it is accurate, complete and up-to-date.

-We are likely to disclose your personal information (including sensitive information) to Summerset Group Holdings Limited and related bodies corporate in New Zealand.
+Some of these organisations may be located overseas.
+For example, we are likely to disclose your personal information (including sensitive information) to Summerset Group Holdings Limited and related bodies corporate located in New Zealand.

-We take reasonable steps to protect personal information held by us from misuse and loss and from unauthorised access, modification or disclosure, for example by use of physical security and restricted access to electronic records.
+We store your personal information in hard copy and electronically.
+We take reasonable steps (including organisational and technological measures) to protect personal information held by us from misuse and loss and from unauthorised access, modification or disclosure, for example by use of physical security and restricted access to electronic records.

 We will record and store your personal information in accordance with our internal policies and procedures as in effect from time to time.